oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 A while ago I read [this](https://www.reddit.com/r/haskell/comments/63a4ea/fast_total_sorting_of_arbitrary_traversable/) post on reddit (by David Feuer), about sorting traversables, and I was inspired to write some pseudo-dependently-typed Haskell.
 The post (and subsequent [library](https://github.com/treeowl/sort-traversable)) detailed how to use size-indexed heaps to perform fast, total sorting on any traversable.
 I ended up with a [library](https://github.com/oisdk/type-indexed-heaps) which has a bunch of size-indexed structures, each verified for structural correctness.
 I also included non-indexed versions for comparisons (as well as benchmarks, tests, and all that good stuff).

-The point of this post is to go through some of the tricks I used and problems I encountered writing a lot of type-level code in modern Haskell.
+The purpose of this post is to go through some of the tricks I used and problems I encountered writing a lot of type-level code in modern Haskell.

 ### Type-Level Numbers in Haskell

 In order to index things by their size, we'll need a type-level representation of size.
-We'll use is [Peano](https://wiki.haskell.org/Peano_numbers) numbers for now:
+We'll use [Peano](https://wiki.haskell.org/Peano_numbers) numbers for now:

 ```{.haskell .literate}
 data Peano = Z | S Peano